sparrow001/schoolsite/docs/README.md

 3. The page will automatically open up a box where you can watch your video.
 Press back at any time, and the player will automatically save your position.

 ### Playing:
-1. Select the "Downloaded Videos" tab in the dashboard.
+1. Select the "Videos" tab in the dashboard.
-2. Select your video, and the player will open with your last position, or from the beginning if you haven't watched it yet.
+2. Select your Video, and the player will open with your last position, or from the beginning if you haven't watched it yet.

 ### Account Settings
 1. Edit any of your account settings that you specified in the beginning.